flatironinstitute/inferelator/devnotes.md

 # Ubuntu Instructions

-These are the commands that I (Kostya) ran on Ubuntu:

 ## Fork the flatiron institute repository (once)

 In order to make changes to the repository you will work in your own copy